Grand Tour of Europe16 days

 Canal Cruise & Dinner $115* pp

-Travel along the canals of Amsterdam on a low-slung house boat, enjoying the view of row houses lit up for the night.
+Cruise along the canals of Amsterdam on a houseboat, enjoying the view of row houses lit up for the night.
 Your cruise will take you through the center of the city as you enjoy dinner by lantern light.

 Pay a visit to the world-famous flower market at Aalsmeer for a close-up look at one of Holland’s best-known national exports: its brilliantly hued tulips.
-From there, travel to the Hague for a quick photo stop at the majestic Peace Palace, home to the International Court of Justice.
+From there, travel to The Hague for a quick photo stop at the majestic Peace Palace, home to the International Court of Justice.
 Finally, continue to Delft, a charming town of canals, cobbled alleyways and medieval architecture.
-In town, you'll visit the Old and New Church, Bell Tower and the home of the famous painter, Vermeer.
-Afterward, take some time to explore on your own and grab lunch.
+Visit the Old and New Churches on a guided tour, and then enjoy free time to grab lunch and explore the town, perhaps visiting the former home of the famous painter, Vermeer.

 Heidelberg Region1 night - hotel info